SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 In this section, you're going to write a filter to produce this output.
 The filter is a single line program written in jq, the [lightweight and flexible command-line JSON processor](https://stedolan.github.io/jq/).

+> While the filter is technically a single line, we'll approach and display it with lots of whitespace for easier construction and reading.

 #### Store the data locally

 Start by storing the output in a local file.
 This has two small effects: